zapolnov/zxide/README.md

     51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 Please note that the license covers only the IDE itself.
 Any programs you would create with the IDE belong to you and maybe distributed under your own terms.
-As a special exception GPL Author explicitly gives permission to use any source files that IDE may create in the project directory (for example, the default `loader.bas` or files in the `generated` directory) for any purpose, including (but not limited to) personal, commercial and educational use, modification and redistribution, without time and territory limitations.
+As a special exception to GPL, Author explicitly gives permission to use any source files that IDE may create in the project directory (for example, the default `loader.bas` or files in the `generated` directory) for any purpose, including (but not limited to) personal, commercial and educational use, modification and redistribution, free of charge and without time and territory limitations.

 This software also includes a bunch of 3rd party software.
 Please consult licensing for this software in the corresponding directories inside `editor/3rdparty`.